I make a KILLER risotto. Seriously… It’s so good that there’s never any leftovers.

 - Bring the broth to a boil in a saucepan, over high heat.
 Once it's boiling, lower the heat to low to keep it warm.

-- In a large sauté pan, over high heat, melt the butter and add the shallots.
+- In a large sauté pan, over medium-high heat, melt 1 tablespoon butter and add the shallots.
 Sauté the shallots until translucent.

 - Add the rice and stir, making sure the rice is coated with butter.